 Emergency phone number.

 Emergency shutdown procedures.

+Shall be required to provide a performance bond for removal

 RADIO AND TELEVISION INTERFERENCE

 Large Wind Energy Systems shall be designed and constructed so as not to cause radio and television interference.

 Removal Required.
 If any Large Wind Energy Systems remains non-functional or inoperative for a continuous period of one (1) year, the permit tee shall remove said system at their expense.
 Removal of the system shall mean the entire structure, including foundations, transmission equipment, and fencing, from the property.
 If removal of towers and appurtenant facilities is required and the permit holder, or successors, fails to remove the towers and appurtenant facilities from the property within thirty (30) days from the date of notification by the Zoning Administrator, Fife Lake Township may proceed to remove the towers and appurtenant facilities; in which case, the salvage becomes property of the township; and costs of removing the facilities will remain the burden of the permit holder.
 To assure removal of an obsolete, inoperable or abandoned facility, the Township may require of the applicant a financial guarantee as defined in this Ordinance.